lrberge/fixest/_BENCHMARK/setup/README.md

 bash ./main.sh
 ```

 Currently, this only works on MacOS with homebrew and StataSE installed.
+If you don't mind
+not having Stata installed, this will also work on an Ubuntu 20.04 box, e.g., a fresh
+AWS box.